 Q. What kind of work can I do by nail puller?

 Ans: Nail puller is mainly used to pull off unnecessary nails from wood pieces.
 You can also pull off unnecessary staples and pallet nails from a surface.
+If you want to remove any broken wood piece then you will need a pallet buster.

 Q. What can be the power source?